Tuppence For Social Change

 Forum & Image Theatre: The Aftermath of Sexual Assault with new members of Omega Phi fraternity at Trinity University.

-"On the Porch with The Lavens: How Music Shaped a Family" in collaboration with AtticRep.
+"On the Porch with The Lavens: How Music Shaped a Family" in collaboration with AtticRep and the Laven Family.

-Theatre for Social Change project on domestic abuse at Trinity University in collaboration with the university theatre department.
+Theatre for Social Change Forum Project on Domestic Abuse at Trinity University in collaboration with Trinity Theatre Department.

 What We Do